-There are several entities who take on snow removal responsibilities on a regular basis from the City and County of Denver down to individual property owners.
+There are several entities who take on snow removal responsibilities after a storm.
 The system works when everyone does their part.
 Snow should be addressed within 24 hours of the completion of the snow event.

-Major roadways and arterials are the responsibility of Denver’s department of Public Works.
+Major roadways are maintained by the Denver Department of Transportation and Infrastructure.
 Snow removal on these designated roadways begins prior to every snow event and continues throughout its completion.
 Roads are placed in different priority levels and are addressed as equipment becomes available.

 Neighborhood sidewalks are the responsibility of the adjacent property owner or sub- association.
-When the sidewalk is located adjacent to a community park or parkway the MCA will remove snow.
-When the sidewalk is located adjacent to a regional park (East West Greenway, Westerly Creek) Denver Parks and Recreation will be responsible for snow removal.
+When the sidewalk is located adjacent to a community park or parkway the parks manager will plow remove the snow.
+The MCA will remove snow on sidewalks adjacent to MCA parks the Denver Department of Parks and Recreation removes snow on sidewalks in Denver Parks.

-Neighborhood alley surfaces are to be routinely maintained by the adjacent property owner or sub-association.
+Alley surfaces are to be routinely maintained by the adjacent property owner or sub-association.
 Residents and sub-associations are not permitted to shovel or plow snow in such a manner that it impacts the access of the alley by any vehicle.
-Snow should always be shoveled, plowed and stored onto the landscaping areas located within each alley easement.
-Residents or sub-associations found to have caused access issues due to improper snow storage can be issued a violation notice and corresponding fine for the cost to cure if the MCA is required to remedy the situation.
-Please respect all residents need to access their property via the rear alleys by never shoveling snow onto any alley surface.
+Snow should always be shoveled, plowed and stored onto the landscaping areas located within each alley.
+Residents or sub-associations found to have caused access issues due to improper snow storage can found in violation and fined the cost to cure if the MCA is required to remedy the situation.
+The MCA will plow alleys only during a “major snow event.”

 During storms that the City and County of Denver define as major storm events the MCA operates the following snow removal plan: